 Detroit, MI, 48226

-The DLBA is hosting virtual events for Rehabbed and Ready, Office Hours, and Building Blocks.
-Please check our events calendar for more information.
+The DLBA is hosting virtual events for Rehabbed & Ready, Office Hours, and Building Blocks.
+Please check our events calendar or social media platforms for more information.

 Please continue to check our website for updates as the coronavirus response continues to develop.

 Homes for Sale

 The Detroit Land Bank Authority is selling a church in historic Indian Village; asking price $294,900.[...]
 Read more